vedanthv/data-engineering-portfolio/finance-portfolio-management-llm-bot/README.md

 - Rebalancing Agent - Get results on reblancing your portfolio based on current quantitative predictors.

 The entire application is deployed on Streamlit with an easy to use and light interface.

+### Demo

+1. *Give me a summary of my portfolio as of today*

+2. *Which pattern is TATAMOTORS forming from the past 2 month timeframe?*

+3. *What are the most riskiest holdings that I have currently?*

+4. *How can I rebalance my portfolio based on the ATR and 200MA of all shares?*

+5. *What is the best date that I can buy INFY share a month from now?*

+6. *What are the forecasted price of my JIOFIN 3 months from now?*

+7. *What is the confidence that you can give about the forecasted share price for JIOFIN?*